 You can use MyFitnessPal Premium as both a web app and a mobile app for Android or iOS mobile devices.
 MyFitnessPal Premium offers integration with running apps Runkeeper and Strava, among other apps.

 You can sign up for a one-month free trial.
-The paid account option starts off at $19.99 per month.
-You can also sign up for a 12-month membership upfront for $79.99.
+The paid account option starts off at $20 per month (billed monthly), which adds up to $240 per year.
+You can also sign up for a 12-month membership — paid upfront — for $80.

 Though we tested the paid version, we noticed that the free version of MyFitnessPal may be all you need.
 Unlike some apps where the premium version adds some significant features, the free version of MyFitnessPal can be sufficient for most users.

 The premium version of MyFitnessPal eliminates pop-up ads and gives you access to a wider selection of foods.
-But at a steep $19.99 per month (or close to $240 per year), you might decide you can deal with the free version’s ads.
+But at $20 per month, you might just decide you can deal with the free version’s ads.

-$9 per month or $108 per year (paid monthly) at MyNetDiary
+$9 per month (billed monthly) or $60 per year (billed annually) at MyNetDiary

 MyNetDiary Premium offers personalized weight loss plans, meal and exercise planning, food logging, community support and more.
 Included in MyNetDiary Premium is support for several types of diets, including calorie-counting, keto, low-carb, Mediterranean, vegan, vegetarian and more.